AnshikaSrivastava6/ZOMATO-BANGALORE-EDA-project/README.md

    South Indian     8644
 - 3.9 rating is given by most of the people
 - higher rating got high number of votes
-- top 3 costlier listed in are dine-out , buffet ,pubs and bars
+- top 3 costlier listed in are dine-out , buffet ,drinks and nightlife
 - locations having more average rating are
     Lavelle Road             4.123251
     St. Marks Road           4.014205